notaryproject/specifications/signature-specification.md

 - Specifications are parts of [RFC](https://datatracker.ietf.org/doc/html/rfc7515#section-3.2) standards.
 - Native support for certificate(s), key id, signed and unsigned attributes.
-- Signing libraries available in Go: [square/go-jose](https://github.com/square/go-jose), [lestrrat-go/jwx](https://github.com/lestrrat-go/jwx), [golang-jwt/jwt](github.com/golang-jwt/jwt) library to produce/consume a JWS with compact serialization and convert it to/from JSON serialization by custom code.
+- Signing libraries available in Go: [square/go-jose](https://github.com/square/go-jose), [lestrrat-go/jwx](https://github.com/lestrrat-go/jwx), [golang-jwt/jwt](github.com/golang-jwt/jwt) or general JWT libraries to produce / consume a JWS in compact serialization and convert it to / from JSON serialization by custom code.
 - Security related concerns can be addressed with proper implementations.

 Concerns with DSSE: